retronav/karawale.in/src/pages/posts/bit-fields-for-web-developers.md

 draft: true
 layout: ../../layouts/PostLayout.astro
 ---
 Bit fields, or binary fields, or binary bit fields, or binary flags as people call them, are really just bit positions in a number which make sense when we give the number some context.
 Now I know that sounds nonsense, but after you finish reading this post, you'll be familiar with bit fields and will hopefully start using them in your dream projects.
 As a bit of bonus, I will also write some code which can abstract this whole process.

-Bit fields, or binary fields, or binary bit fields, or binary flags as people call them, are really just bit positions in a number which make sense when we give the number some context.
-Now I know that sounds nonsense, but after you finish reading this post, you'll be familiar with bit fields and will hopefully start using them in your dream projects.
-As a bit of bonus, I will also write some code which can abstract this whole process.

 # What are bit fields?